Redcar: Film and television

 In 2010, Redcar was featured on the Channel 4 television programme The Secret Millionaire.
 David Jamilly a humanitarian, philanthropist and self-made millionaire, visited the Redcar community and gave £25,000 to Zoë's Place for a sensory room, £25,000 to Redcar Amateur Boxing Club to start an Olympic fund, and £25,000 to Sid's Place for special counselling.

-There was a subsequent visit on 14 May to a screening at Redcar's cinema, attended by the mayor and mayoress along with all the charities and people involved.

-The feature of the documentary involved the closure of the nearby Corus steelworks as well as the charities.
-On 9 December 2011, Jamilly opened the new Redcar Education Development centre in Park Avenue, Redcar.
-The centre provides day care for adults with learning difficulties.
-He also opened the Redcar Primary Care Hospital on 9 December 2011 and the new Sid's Place on 15 December 2011.
+The documentary featured the closure of the nearby Corus steelworks as well as the charities.
+In 2011, Jamilly opened a day care for adults with learning difficulties, the Redcar Primary Care Hospital and the new Sid's Place.